BoggalaPrabhakar007/Golang-Assignment/README.md

    docker-compose up -d
 ```

-## To Stop the micro service and mongo db
+## To Stop the microservice and mongodb

 run below command